daviddiamant/meal-planner/README.md

     So if you will use something newer than v.
 2. There are probably some changes that needs to be made to the MongoDB connection.
 * SSL Key and Cert.

-    If its just supposed to be running locally, just run this in /recept:
+    If it's just supposed to be running locally, just run this in /recept:

     ```
     openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365